AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-12
         description: >
-          Now, let's focus on one of Nodejs's best friends, the V8 Engine.
+          Now, let's focus on one of NodeJs's best friends, the V8 Engine.
 It takes the code and runs it.
 Before doing anything, I just want you to read this carefully.
         topics:
           - nodejs
           - javascript